Feastio

 Home » Denmark

-On the eve of my birthday, midway through my week in Copenhagen, I had the pleasure of dining at Restaurant Relae.
+On the eve of my birthday, midway through my week in Denmark, I had the pleasure of dining at Restaurant Relae in Copenhagen.
+According to the manifest printed on their menus, Relae "works on focused and tasty food, no muss, no fuss."

 Mushroom empanada and cucumber